Improved error estimates for low-regularity integrators using space-time bounds: Introduction

-The reason why in \cite{ORS,ORSBourgain} the optimal first-order convergence could not be reached is that the discrete-time Strichartz and Bourgain space estimates only hold for frequency localized functions.
-Moreover, they contain a multiplicative loss depending on $K\tau^{1/2}$, where $K$ is the largest frequency and $\tau$ denotes the time step-size.
-The continuous-time Strichartz estimates however do not suffer from those disadvantages.
 In this work we extend Theorem \ref{ThmOS} to the case $r=0$ and $\gamma=1$ with optimal first-order convergence.
 In contrast to \cite{ORS,ORSBourgain}, we do not use frequency filtering and discrete-time Strichartz or Bourgain space estimates.
 Instead, we derive an error representation which allows us to apply the continuous-time periodic Strichartz estimate

-A proof of \eqref{eq:strich} can be found in Theorem 1 and the subsequent remark of \cite{Zygmund} or Proposition 2.1 of \cite{Bourgain93}.
-The idea to use continuous-time Strichartz estimates to control the local error goes back to \cite{IgnatSplitting}.
+{This estimate does not suffer from the disadvantages of the discrete-time estimates that were described above.} A proof of \eqref{eq:strich} can be found in Theorem 1 and the subsequent remark of \cite{Zygmund} or Proposition 2.1 of \cite{Bourgain93}.

+The idea to use continuous-time Strichartz estimates to control the local error goes back to \cite{IgnatSplitting}. {That the avoidance of frequency filtering can lead to improved error bounds was already observed in the context of the Korteweg--de Vries (KdV) equation in \cite{KdVUnfiltered}, where the error analysis is based on different tools such as trilinear estimates for the KdV operator and continuation of the numerical solution into a function on $[0,T]$.}

 Our convergence result in $L^2$ reads as follows.
 Its proof is carried out in Section \ref{SecSchr}.

 \begin{Theorem} Assume that the solution $u$ to \eqref{NLS} satisfies $u(t) \in H^1(\T)$ for all $t \in [0,T]$.
 Then there are a constant $C>0$ and a maximum step size $\tau_0>0$ such that the approximations $u_n$ obtained by \eqref{LRI} satisfy the error bound